Thank you for reading our post, please rate this article at the end.

 Adding Chlorine

-As you travel across the country, you will collect water with different minerals and contaminants.
+As you travel across the country, you will collect water with varying levels of minerals and contaminants.
 This is where chlorine comes into play.
 Adding chlorine to your water will kill some of the bacteria.
 Chlorine reacts with hydrogen sulfide to form tasteless, odorless particles.

 The particles then form a yellow film left in the tank and can leave stains on clothing and plumbing fixtures.
 They can be filtered using an aggregate filter.